Abhoir1/assignment1/README.md

 my_images = ...  # List of images [(H, W, 3)]
 imageio.mimsave('my_gif.gif', my_images, fps=15)
 ```

+You may find this [website](https://scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/lookat-function/framing-lookat-function.html) helpful to understand look-at transforms.

 **On your webpage, you should include a gif that shows the cow mesh from many
 continously changing viewpoints.**